derafu/repository/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to submit a Pull Request.
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

 ## License

-This library is licensed under the MIT License.
-See the `LICENSE` file for more details.
+This package is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).